demisto/content/Packs/Armis/Integrations/Armis/README.md

-Use the Armis Integration to search alerts and devices, to tag and untag devices and set Alert statuses This integration was integrated and tested with the latest version of Armis
+Use the Armis integration to search alerts and devices, tag and untag devices, and set alert statuses.
+This integration was integrated and tested with the latest version of Armis.
 ## Configure Armis on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.